 Benefits of individual sports therapy for cardiac patients

-6,700,000 people in Germany have diabetes and around 90 percent of them suffer from type 2 diabetes, which is caused by lifestyle.
+More than 8,000,000 people in Germany have diabetes (Source: Deutscher Gesundheitsbericht Diabetes 2020).
+Around 90 percent of them suffer from type 2 diabetes, which is caused by lifestyle.
 These figures were published by the Deutsche Gesellschaft für Diabetologie in 2016.
 Lack of exercise is one of the main causes of type 2 diabetes.
 Correspondingly, taking enough regular exercise is important for these patients.
 A sports medicine examination is essential before beginning training, because patients with diabetes often already have hardened vessel walls.
 Strain caused by exercising the wrong way can be extremely dangerous as it can, for example, trigger a heart attack.

 In our special surgery on “sport and diabetes”, we find out how much exercise you can tolerate and draw up your individual training plan.
 We explain what combination of stamina and strength training will have a positive influence on your blood sugar levels, help with weight loss and so reduce your risk of secondary diseases.
 How great an effect exercise has on blood sugar levels differs from patient to patient.
 Regular sports medicine examinations enable us to continually adapt sports therapy.